myas-nik-off/Bee-bot-search-algorithm/README.md

 # Bee-bot-search-algorithm

-Implementing search algorithms for Bee bot maze game
+Implementing DFS and A* search algorithms for the Bee bot to find the exit in a maze.